malach-it/boruta_auth/guides/create_client.md

 `authorized_resources`.
 Values must be absolute URIs without fragments.
 When the list is empty or omitted, Boruta accepts any valid requested `resource` for backward compatibility.
-When the list contains one or more URIs, token and authorization requests using `resource` must match one of those configured values, otherwise Boruta returns `invalid_target`.
+When the list contains one or more URIs, token and authorization requests must include a `resource` matching one of those configured values, otherwise Boruta returns `invalid_target`.

 Or so, you can use all administration utilities described in [Boruta API documentation](https://hexdocs.pm/boruta/Boruta.Ecto.Admin.html) to manage all entities you need to have your server up and running.
 If some are missing or can be improved do not hesitate to open an issue on [GitLab](https://gitlab.com/patatoid/boruta_auth/-/issues), it would be very welcome.